For further information about the Motion Analysis Center at Shriners Hospitals for Children, contact Dr. Karen Kruger.

 Ph: (414) 288-4440Shriners Hospitals for Children MAC 2211 N Oak Park Ave Chicago, IL 60707

 For the latest coronavirus information and updates, visit mcw.marquette.edu/coronavirus.

-Gait analysis is a systematic evaluation of an individual’s walking pattern.
-The Motion Analysis Center at Shriners Hospitals for Children—Chicago analyzes gait patterns using sophisticated camera technology to analyze three-dimensional lower extremity joint motion (kinematics), force plates to analyze the forces acting on the body that influence gait (kinetics), and electromyography (EMG) to analyze muscle activation patterns.
-The result of these non-invasive techniques is quantitative data that can be used to identify atypical gait patterns, assist with the prescription of treatments to improve gait, and measure the effect of treatments on gait patterns.
+The Motion Analysis Center analyzes movement patterns of the trunk and arms using sophisticated camera technology.
+This camera technology analyzes three-dimensional upper extremity joint motion (kinematics).
+Force transducers embedded into wheelchair push rims are used to analyze the forces acting on the arms (kinetics).
+The result of these non-invasive techniques is quantitative data that can be used to identify atypical upper extremity movement patterns, assist with the prescription of treatment(s), and measure the effect of treatments on upper extremity function.